davidtobar/ALAN/README.md

 - Email: In the last tab you have to setup the SMTP credentials and the required information, this will allow you to send emails from the platform.

 Finally, when you complete the information of all tabs, save the configuration and you will be redirected to the login screen of the platform.

-**Additional notes:**

- 1. The public directory needs permissions to write files as all subdirectories under it.
- 2. Inside storage directory, logs directory and laravel.log file need all permissions.
- 3. Inside storage/framework directory, sessions and views directories need all permissions too.

 ## License